JOYCEmwangi8880/react-codechallenge-bank-of-flatiron/README.md

 1. npm install
 2. npm start
 3. This will start the development server on port 3000.
-You can then open your browser and navigate to http://localhost:5176/ to view the application.
+You can then open your browser and navigate to http://localhost:5174/to view the application.

 ## Usage